-PREPLANT INCORPORATED OR PREEMERGENCE Apply Stealth (1.2-1.8 pt), Satellite Flex (1.1-1.7 pt), or Satellite HydroCap (1-1.5 pt) in direct seeded alfalfa.
+PREPLANT INCORPORATED OR PREEMERGENCE Apply Stealth, Pavilion or Pin-Dee (1.2-1.8 pt), Satellite Flex (1.1-1.7 pt), or AquaPen or Satellite HydroCap (1-1.5 pt) in direct seeded alfalfa.
 Prowl H2O is not labeled for PPI or PRE.
 Incorporate 2-3 inches prior to planting or apply after drill seeding alfalfa into a firm seedbed.
 May cause stand reduction and stunting.